deadmann/iran-vehicle-plate/README.md

 User Note
 ---------

-This component provide ability to show iran license plate. for now it only support basic template. and it is provide new feature called shadow-root, and intended to be used on pages without use of any framework and be used with pure or any supporting application.
+This component provide ability to show iran license plate. for now, it only supports basic template. and it is provided new feature called shadow-root, and intended to be used on pages without use of any framework and be used with pure or any supporting application.

 The initial HTML/CSS template of iranian license plate were created by `Mehdi Hadjar` and can be found in https://codepen.io/mhdhadjar/pen/YzXOaNL